• Skip to Content

 M.A. in Strategic Organizational Communication

-The Department of Communication Studies at WVU offers its M.A. program fully online.
+The Department of Communication Studies at WVU offers the M.A. program fully online.
 The M.A. program prepares students to communicate strategically across contexts and navigate a range of workplace and organizational dynamics.
-Students must meet the university requirements for admission and must submit the items below and must have an undergraduate degree in Communication Studies or a closely allied field, with an undergraduate GPA of 3.0.
+Students must meet the university requirements for admission and must submit the items below and must have an undergraduate degree in Communication Studies or a closely allied field, with an undergraduate GPA of 2.75.
+We encourage applications from those who have a GPA less than 2.75, as they may be accepted as a provisional student.
+Students admitted provisionally are eligible to be reclassified as regular graduate students if they earn a B or better in the first 6 credits they take as a provisional student.
 The GRE is not required for admission to this program.

 Ph.D. in Communication Studies